American Gothic Cinema

 By the end of this course you should be able to...

-• Identify key American gothic films and evaluate them in terms of genre
+• Identify and evaluate key American gothic films

-• Evaluate film style in American gothic cinema
+• Assess and discuss the function of genre in American gothic cinema

-• Evaluate key themes and narrative patterns in American gothic cinema
+• describe narrative and film style in American gothic cinema

-• Evaluate a range of critical responses to American gothic cinema.
+• Assess and discuss a range of critical accounts of American gothic cinema.

 What level is the course and do I need any particular skills?

-The course is suitable for all levels.
-It will provide an introduction to the subject but will also be useful for those wishing to build on existing knowledge.
+The course is suitable for all levels and you do not require any particular skills - just an enthusiasm for film and discussing film.
+The course will provide an introduction to the subject but will also be useful for those wishing to build on existing knowledge in the subject area.

 How will I be taught, and will there be any work outside the class?